benthecoder/covid19-flexdashboard/README.md

 The source of data for this dashboard is from the R package [coronavirus](https://github.com/RamiKrispin/coronavirus).
 With the raw data pulled from the [COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University](https://github.com/CSSEGISandData/COVID-19)

 This dashboard updates daily through the Github Actions workflow running a docker image I built.
-You can find the yaml file [here](.github/workflows/main.yml)
+You can find the yaml file [here](.github/workflows/main.yml) and the docker image [here](mydocker/Dockerfile)

 ## Packages Used